 - Note: If your website uses responsive images and you cannot assign static dimensions to them, this guide from GTmetrix might help.

 I have about six scripts, so I repeated this process for each of them.
 Sure enough, it decreased my file size by several hundred KBs, which brought my website loading time down to 3.1 seconds total.
 Now I felt better about adding those extra social media sharing links.

 - BE SURE TO TEST your website after uploading the new, minified JS.
 The first time I applied mine, the homepage slideshow stopped functioning altogether.
 It turned out I missed a few symbols in my copy paste operation.
 Clear your cookies and spot check your work often!

 Leverage Browser Caching

 Browser caching is what allows a website to temporarily store resources on the users browser.
-If for example, your website has a lot of images, these images can be temporarily saved to the users browser while navigating through website pages, preventing the need to download the image files each time.
+If for example your website has a lot of images, they can be temporarily saved to the users browser while they navigate through your website.
+This prevents the need to download image files each time.

 This is great because it makes load time faster AND saves you money by not having GET requests every time someone loads your site.
 Depending on how you built your website, excessive GET / POST / PUT requests might cost a pretty penny.

-Making even just a few of the corrections mentioned in your website error report, can dramatically improve load time and likelihood of users visiting your website.
-While I used GTMetrix primarily for cross checking, I also highly recommend using Googles Speed Insights and Sitechecker.pro, which requires a sign up membership (free), but gives useful insight into mobile vs desktop loadability and other general warnings that you can use to make your website the fastest on the web.
+Making even just a few of the corrections mentioned in your website error report can dramatically improve load time and likelihood of users staying on your website.
+While I used GTmetrix primarily for cross checking, I also highly recommend using Googles Speed Insights and Sitechecker.pro, the latter which requires a sign up membership (free) but gives useful insight into mobile vs desktop loadability and other general warnings that you can use to make your website the fastest on the web.